Need a Real World STEM Project? Try Plastics Pollution

 Plastics were invented for a noble and humane reason.
 Today, they are endangering our future.
 Let’s help look for ways to put plastics in a more favorable position in our world.

-Here are two new (Sept 2021) background knowledge resources from Consumer Reports magazine: The Big Problem with Plastic and How to Quit Plastic: Ways to reduce this kind of waste—and its environmental impact—right now.
+Here are two (Sept 2021) background knowledge resources from Consumer Reports magazine: The Big Problem with Plastic and How to Quit Plastic: Ways to reduce this kind of waste—and its environmental impact—right now.
 Each story includes links to other CR info, including articles like “How to Eat Less Plastic.”

 Anne Jolly

 Anne Jolly began her career as a lab scientist, caught the science teaching bug and was recognized as an Alabama Teacher of the Year during her long career as a middle grades science teacher.
 From 2007-2014 Anne was part of an NSF-funded team that developed middle grades STEM curriculum modules and teacher PD.
-In 2020-2021 Anne teamed with Flight Works Alabama to develop a workforce-friendly middle school curriculum and is now working on an elementary version.
-Her book STEM By Design: Strategies & Activities for Grades 4-8 is published by Routledge/EOE in partnership with MiddleWeb.
+In 2020-2021 Anne teamed with Flight Works Alabama to develop a workforce-friendly middle school curriculum and recently completed an elementary version.
+Her book STEM by Design: Tools and Strategies to Help Students in Grades 4–8 Solve Real-World Problems is published by Routledge/EOE in partnership with MiddleWeb.

 1 Response